Making HED meaningful

 2. Semantic grouping rules - Parentheses bind tags that describe the same entity

-3. Event classification - Every event should have both Event-type and Task-event-role
+3. Event classification - Every event should have both Event and Task-event-role tags

-4. File type semantics - Timeline vs. descriptor files have different requirements
+4. Data type semantics - Timeline and descriptor data have different requirements

 5. Relationship patterns - Agent-action-object and directional relationships need specific structures